jesserosejohnson/johnson-podcast-moves/moves.md

 ##### Commercial breaks

 - The Daily broke for its one commercial each episode with "we'll be right back."
 It was always slightly more than halfway through the podcast.
-- Can He Do That? did not have any commercial breaks.
+- One episode of Can He Do That? did not have any commercial breaks, while the other had a very brief (compared to The Daily) mention of a sponsor approximately halfway through the episode.
 However, at the beginning of each episode, a sponsor is briefly mentioned.

 ##### Conclusion